-In some instances, a contract price can alter due to the application of pre- agreed terms (for example, a price adjustment formula, a measured quantity clause, a latent condition clause or an expense reimbursement clause).
-Such alterations are often referred to as variations however, they are non- discretionary in nature.
-Although they may require some professional skill to calculate or verify, they do not involve a 'decision' to increase the scope of the contract.
-Nevertheless, to provide for sound administrative governance such non-discretionary variations shall also be subject to delegation limits up to \$250,000 in value.
-Non-discretionary variations over \$250,000 in value do not need to be approved by Council but must be approved by the General Manager.
+In some instances, a contract price can alter due to the application of pre- agreed terms (for example, a price adjustment formula, a measured quantity clause, a latent condition clause, schedule of rates or an expense reimbursement clause).
+Such alterations are often referred to as variations however, they are non- discretionary in nature. do not need to be approved by Council but must be approved by the General Manager.